sellhack alternatives

 As a data source it's respectable rather than the reason you'd buy it.
 Finder credits burn on results found, phone coverage is thin, and heavier data use lands on add-on credit packs.
 The setup I actually recommend: Enrow finds and verifies, Emelia sends.

-- +Find, verify and send (cold email + LinkedIn + warm-up) in one place
+• +Find, verify and send (cold email + LinkedIn + warm-up) in one place

-- +Finder credits charge on results found
+• +Finder credits charge on results found

-- +Sales Navigator scraping and waterfall enrichment included
+• +Sales Navigator scraping and waterfall enrichment included

-- +Unlimited sending and contacts on paid plans
+• +Unlimited sending and contacts on paid plans

-- –Thin phone coverage; not a dialing tool
+• Thin phone coverage; not a dialing tool

-- –Heavy data use pushes into add-on credit packs
+• Heavy data use pushes into add-on credit packs

-- –Outreach-first, so data depth trails the pure finders
+• Outreach-first, so data depth trails the pure finders

-Because credits spend on found results, the sticker tracks real cost, but the finder lives partly in add-on packs, so your true $/valid email depends on the pack you buy (verify).
-Phones are too thin to price honestly.
+Converted from EUR (+20%): Start about $44/month for 500 credits, billed on results found.
+The finder lives partly in add-on packs, so your true $/valid email depends on the pack you buy (verify), and phones are too thin to price honestly.

 vs Enrow: no contest on data, and Emelia wouldn't argue it.
 Feed it Enrow's verified contacts at **$0.017 apiece** and both tools do their best work — one finds, one sends.